konstantinzolotarev/blog/sails/Sockets Description.md

-# An Article about basic [Sails.js](http://sailsjs.org) Socket system
+# An Article about [Sails.js](http://sailsjs.org) Socket system

 ## Introduction
-Sails.js is a good framework and it has good Socket.io implementation out of the box.
+Sails.js is a good framework and has Socket.io implementation out of the box.
 Awesome !

 But when you read several articles about Socket.io + Express.js, tested something and install new Sails.js application.
 You realize that you don't understand anything.